bitpay/bitpay-checkout-for-woocommerce/readme.txt

 * Added compatibility with Checkout Blocks
 * Fixed Checkout Flow (BitPay Modal)
 * Tested compatibility with WordPress 6.4.2
+* Fixed issue with exception for missing DB data for plugin in admin panel

 = 5.3.2 =
 * Fix typo "completed" for BitPay available statuses